what can you do to help stop child abuse ?

 Follow us on social media

-Follow Family Resource’s of Rutherford Count on Facebook & Instagram to see posts about children’s safety through the month of April.
+Follow Family Resource’s of Rutherford County on Facebook & Instagram to see posts about children’s safety through the month of April.
 Also view readings of children’s books aimed at body safety and healthy boundaries every Friday in April!

 “April is a time to help our community members learn the important role they play in fostering safe, stable, nurturing relationships and environments children need for healthy development.”

-Vanessa Parton, Director of Family Support Services, Clara Allen Family Center“Science tells us that connections matter, our work to build positive connections, stable foundations, supportive communitites, and strong families where all children can thrive has never been more important than it is now as North Carolina families grapple with additional stressors from the COVID-19 pandemic”
+“Science tells us that connections matter, our work to build positive connections, stable foundations, supportive communitites, and strong families where all children can thrive has never been more important than it is now as North Carolina families grapple with additional stressors from the COVID-19 pandemic”

-Sharon Hirsch“Every child has the right to be safe, loved, and respected.
+“Every child has the right to be safe, loved, and respected.
 April is Child Abuse Prevention Month, a time for communities to come together to build caring connections, supportive environments, and positive experiences for all children.
 At Family Resources, we recognize the importance of communities working together to help families thrive and prevent child maltreatment.”

 Sherry Bright